malmostad/sitevision_assets/README.md

 The contents of `public` and `dist` are excluded from the Git repository by the `.gitignore` file.
 Those are used as output directories for generated asset files during development and build distribution respectively.
 They are automatically cleaned when running tasks and can also be be clean manually with the `grunt clean` task.

 `vendor` contains Sass utilities shared with our other applications.
-They are checked in to this repository to ensure that all developers working with this system have the same version.
 See *Shared Sass Utilities* below.

 ## Development Setup